thegooddocsproject/templates/code-of-conduct/template-code-of-conduct-response-plan.md

 If an accused individual wants to dispute the decision of the community moderators, that individual is entitled to one appeal.
 An appeal can be requested directly from the community moderators using the same process of reporting an incident.
 That means that the accused individual can send a direct message to one of the community moderators to request an appeal.
+While the appeal process is underway, the accused individual must still comply with the incident response plan.

 When an appeal is requested, 2-3 members of {Project name} {team name} will review the incident documentation and the reason for the appeal.
 They will consult with the community moderators about the investigation and decision-making process to determine if the Code of Conduct was fairly and properly applied.